CULTURAL MARXISM IN THE CHURCH

 Many homosexuals have renounced the gay death style and embraced a heterosexual lifestyle.
-Robert Lopez, a professor at Southern Seminary who was raised by lesbians, turned from homosexuality in his late twenties and is now married with children.
+Robert Lopez, a professor at Southwestern Seminary who was raised by lesbians, turned from homosexuality in his late twenties and is now married with children.
 Dr. Lopez encourages gay men that it is not difficult to escape homosexuality, and he explains how to make the transition to heterosexuality, which is far more fulfilling than the gay death style.

 “Yes you can stop being gay!
 Uncensored tips from an expert”

 Like Robert Lopez, Dean Bailey was delivered out of homosexuality by God’s saving grace.
 Unlike Rosaria, he believes that homosexuality is a dysfunctional and harmful sexual behavior and that counseling, whether professional or pastoral, is not harmful but beneficial: